Will My Results Change Over Time?

 • Recommendations may be updated or refined

-These changes are most noticeable for results that are close to a cut-off or “borderline”.
+These changes are most noticeable for results that are close to a cut-off or borderline.

 DNA vs. Gene Expression

-Gene expression refers to how actively certain genes are “turned on” or “turned off” in your body.
-This can be influenced by factors such as:
+While your DNA itself stays the same, gene expression can change.
+Gene expression refers to how actively certain genes are "turned on" or "turned off" in your body, which can be influenced by:

 • Diet and nutrition